 - Sites from outside the UK may mention treatments that are not available here.

 There will be occasions when friends or relatives will contact the practice to find out if a particular patient is at the practice.
 To preserve patients' confidentiality the practice is unable to inform relatives or friends if a particular patient has an appointment with the doctor or other practice staff.
 This information can only be given out if the patient clearly informs the reception staff that they authorise them to give this information.
 You must therefore ensure you inform reception if it is your wish for a particular relative or friend to be informed, and ensure they are given the name of the person and address where appropriate.
-This will allow reception to establish identity of the person if they should call.
+This will allow reception to establish the identity of the person if they should call.

 Patient health records are maintained on the pracice computer, only authorised staff have access to this information.